hamiltonjim/loggers/README.md

 1. Enter the URL for the loggers endpoint in the appropriate text input at the top of the screen (for example: `http://example.com:8080/actuator/loggers`).
 2. Click "Load".
 A table of classes (with loggers declared) and groups will appear.
-This included groups you have defined.
+This includes groups you have defined.
 (See:
 [Spring Boot Logging documentation](https://docs.spring.io/spring-boot/reference/features/logging.html#features.logging.log-groups))
 3. To change the log level for a class or package, click on the select menu to its left, and choose the desired logging level.
 That package/class, and